My Pet Humans

 Megan rolls her eyes.

-Jake is Megan’s littermate, and he is the total opposite of Megan.
+Jake is Megan’s total opposite.
 Since they’re littermates, that means he’s also fourteen in human years, but he is big and rough.
 He never feeds me, never gives me tummy rubs, and eats all the time.
-One of his favorite toys is a brown ball-thing with white laces on it.
+One of his favorite toys is a brown ball-thing with white strings on it.
 It doesn’t look like a real ball.
-It isn’t round and it doesn’t roll much when I swat at it, but he likes to throw it and catch it.
+It isn’t round and doesn’t roll much when I swat at it, but he likes to throw it and catch it.
 His other favorite toys are the ones in the basement.
 They are bright, silver things.
-He’ll pick one up, play with it, counting to eight or so, and then put it back on the floor.
+He’ll pick one up, play with it, count to eight or so, and then put it back on the floor.
 They make a loud clanking sound when he puts them down.
 Honestly, if it weren’t for the fact that adult humans have such an unnatural attachment to their offspring, I’d have given Jake away years ago.

 Actually, we did try that.
 His parents gave him to a place called Summer Camp a few times, but they must not have liked him either.
 They brought him back a week later.
 The same thing happened when we sent him to Football Camp.